wolfSSL/wolfssl/README.md

-# wolfSSL Embedded SSL/TLS Library
+# wolfSSL Embedded SSL/TLS Library - DO NOT MERGE

 The [wolfSSL embedded SSL library](https://www.wolfssl.com/products/wolfssl/) (formerly CyaSSL) is a lightweight SSL/TLS library written in ANSI C and